 - A completed Internationally Educated Nurse Application Form;

 - The non-refundable application processing fee of $525.00 ($500.00 plus $25.00 GST) in Canadian funds.
-Please pay by cheque or money order (payable to the College of Registered Nurses of Manitoba) or with Visa or MasterCard.
+Please pay by certified cheque or money order (payable to the College of Registered Nurses of Manitoba) or with Visa or MasterCard.
 If paying by credit card, you must include your credit card number, expiry date and signature on the application form.
 Interac/debit and cash payments are accepted at the CRNM office.

 - Proof of identification (photo) – acceptable forms of identification include: photocopy of passport, permanent resident card, driver’s license or other government-issued picture identification and a copy of marriage/ divorce certificate (if applicable to verify a name change);

 - Results from one of the accepted language tests.
 If English or French is not your first language*, you must not apply until you are able to provide evidence of having achieved acceptable scores on one of the English or French language tests accepted by the College.
 For the purpose of opening a file, you may include a copy of the test results that you received, but must arrange for the College to receive a copy of the official results directly from the testing company within one month from the date of the application.
 Language fluency test results are valid for two years from the date of the test.

 NOTE: English or French is only considered to be your first language if it is either:

 - The language you primarily use for reading, writing, listening and speaking and it is the language you first learned and understood in childhood, or

 - it is the language you primarily use for reading, writing, listening and speaking and it is the language you know best and are most comfortable with